Haroenv/dzello-dot-com/content/thailand/2015-08-02-heaven-and-hell.md

 No. In the last week I’d meditated in silence for three hours at a time.
 I'd been bitten by every mosquito in southeast Asia.
 I'd slept with only a yoga mat and a horrible sunburn between me and the floor.
 I'd woken up at 5am every day, scrambling to sweep away my mosquito net in a lightless room.
 I'd showered in only two buckets of rainwater, focusing on the important bits.

 After all of this, would getting a massage be my undoing?
-Would getting a massage be the thing that makes me call my airline and beg for a spot on the first flight tomorrow from Bangkok?
+Would getting a massage be the thing that makes me call my airline and beg for a spot on the first flight home from Bangkok?

 No. That would be so lame.
 I came here to learn something, not give up at the first or hundredth moment of discomfort.
 I came here to learn to meditate.
 Isn't this a good time to practice?
 Don't I really need meditation right now?

 Back on the mat, the masseuse flipped me over and starting working on my back.
 I bit through my teeth as his palms pushed my lower vertebrae down, squeezing my stomach into an upside-down pyramid.
 My five senses were replaced with just one, a ceaseless accumulator of pain, a frantic injection of white noise into my eyes and ears.

-My back is the mortar.
-His knee is the pestle.
+My back was the mortar and his knee was the pestle.

 Meditation.
 Mindfulness.
 Where are you now?